Lupus: Sex

 SLE, like many autoimmune diseases, affects females more frequently than males, at a rate of about 9 to 1.
-The X chromosome carries immunological related genes, which can mutate and contribute to the onset of SLE.
-The Y chromosome has no identified mutations associated with autoimmune disease.

 Hormonal mechanisms could explain the increased incidence of SLE in females.
 The onset of SLE could be attributed to the elevated hydroxylation of estrogen and the abnormally decreased levels of androgens in females.
 In addition, differences in GnRH signalling have also been shown to contribute to the onset of SLE.
 While females are more likely to relapse than males, the intensity of these relapses is the same for both sexes.

 In addition to hormonal mechanisms, specific genetic influences found on the X chromosome may also contribute to the development of SLE.
-Studies indicate that the X chromosome can determine the levels of sex hormones.
+The X chromosome carries immunologic genes like CD40L, which can mutate or simply escape silencing by X-chromosome inactivation and contribute to the onset of SLE.
 A study has shown an association between Klinefelter syndrome and SLE.
 XXY males with SLE have an abnormal X–Y translocation resulting in the partial triplication of the PAR1 gene region.
+Research has also implicated XIST, which encodes a long non-coding RNA that coats the inactive member of the pair of X chromosomes in females as part of a ribonucleoprotein complex, as a source of autoimmunity.